renaidn/Robota-Psyche/midterm/README.md

 As I was wrapping up on implementing the functionality for the ecosystem, I have came to a conclusion that it would make more sense for me to store information about the pack inside of the Alpha class as alpha's actions directly impacted the pack and the pack did not do anything on their one.
 Before that I had both of them separate, as I was considering expanding pack's functionality.

+To see the sped up simulation video [click here](https://youtu.be/G0iXJ0y33s4).

 ## Interesting observations / unexpected behaviours #

 After running the stimulation for a few times, I have noticed that sometimes when two alphas move nearby, one of the alphas may push the other into the wall, to the point where the alpha gets trapped outside of the screen borders and struggling to come back.
 Eventually, it would drag its pack to the other side of the screen border with it.
 I am surprised by this unexpected display of aggressive behaviour considering that I have planned for the alphas to stay neutral in relation to one another.
+This also happens when the alpha gets very consumed by the race after the rabbit that it accidentially bumps through the border and struggles to come back, eventually killing the whole pack.

+Even though I did not plan for it, my ecosystem eventually dies out 20-25 minutes into the simulation because the alphas get stuck behind the border.
+As alpha is not present, rabbit no longer have the need to move or interact, so it looks like it freezed.
+I could potentially think of a solution to handle this issue with the borders, but I actually am happy that this anomality happened because I was thinking about how boring it can get if the ecosystem will go on infinitely.

 ## References #